Detroit Carpenters’ Pension Plan Pension Recovery Program

 We will add to this list when we have new information and receive more questions from you.
 We hope you find this helpful.

-If you have other questions or want more information, please call the Participant Support Line at (877) 631-MPRA (877-631-6772).
+If you have other questions or want more information, please call your benefits administrator.

 American Rescue Plan Act